 - Uber is worth $18.2 billion

-- AirBnB is worth $13 billion
+- Airbnb is worth $13 billion

 The shared economy is not going away any time soon.
-Millennial travellers are some of the most affluent ones in a long time, and they are also confident in knowing what they want and wanting a unique trip no one else can say they had.
+Millennial travelers are some of the most affluent ones in a long time, and they are also confident in knowing what they want and wanting a unique trip no one else can say they had.
 Their heavy use of social media and portable technology makes obtaining shared economy aspects of their trip lightning fast and easy.
 The highest percent of shared economy users are those who are between 21 and 34 years of age – the millennials.

 Shared economy accommodations have their charm.
-No matter where someone is travelling in the world, it is easy to book a room in a home and share in the culture of the local area.
+No matter where someone is traveling in the world, it is easy to book a room in a home and share in the culture of the local area.
 Even total strangers from thousands of miles away can become connected thanks to portable devices.
 It also makes it easy for those looking to earn a little extra money to sign up to be a provider without any start-up costs or expensive marketing infrastructure.
-Tour operators can provide travellers with a list of potential places to stay as part of their business.
+Tour operators can provide travelers with a list of potential places to stay as part of their business.

 Phocuswright Research noted that people also want to be able to rent a full home while on the road.
-Perhaps it’s for the relaxed feeling of being at home, or perhaps it’s more convenient when travelling with others.
+Perhaps it’s for the relaxed feeling of being at home, or perhaps it’s more convenient when traveling with others.
 In just four years, the percentage of people who rent shared economy homes has risen from 8% in 2010 to a respectable 22% in 2014.

 The process of finding accommodations has been made easy in the new economy as well.
-Lodging sites include Couchsurfing and AirBnB which both have commercialized the method.
+Lodging sites include Couchsurfing and Airbnb which both have commercialized the method.
 They allow participants to connect easily, but they do take a fee on each transaction and they are for-profit companies.